-Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A Indicate by check mark whether the registrant (1) has filed all 12 months (or for such shorter period that the registrant was re ndicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T §232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Indicate by check mark whether the registrant is a large accelerance.
-See the definitions of "large accelerated filer", "accelerated.
-Large Accelerated filer □ Non-accelerated filer □ Emerging growth company □ Accelerated filer Smaller reporting company □ y ⊠ If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13 transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell compa Yes □ No ⊠ my (as defined in Rule 12b-2 of the Exchange Act).
-State the number of shares outstanding of each of the issuer's stock outstanding as of January 8, 2021. classes of common stock as of the latest practicable le date: 126,571,416 shares of \$0.0001 par value common
+Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A ndicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 2 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes No \[\subseteq \text{No } \subseteq \text{No } \subseteq \text{.} \] indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes No Indicate by check mark whether the registrant is a large acceleration company.
+See the definitions of "large accelerated filer", "accelerated."
+Large Accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company □ y ⊠ Emerging growth company □ If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13 transition period for complying with any new or revised indicate by check mark whether the registrant is a shell compa Yes \square No \boxtimes ny (as defined in Rule 12b-2 of the Exchange Act).
+State the number of shares outstanding of each of the issuer's stock outstanding as of April 12, 2021. classes of common stock as of the latest practicab le date: 126,821,416 shares of \$0.0001 par value common